shloksri/presentation/README.md

 	1. During the demo of above Concept 1, I will also show how focus moves when navigating through the keyboard.
 	2. This will be done by creating a fixed 1px border around the focused content.
-	3. After clicking submit, when pop-up appears, I will show how focus moves when the pop-up is opened and closed.
+	3. After clicking submit, when the pop-up appears, I will show how focus moves when the pop-up is opened and closed.
 	4. I will also demo how to trap the focus inside the pop-up.
 	5. Discussion on “tabindex” attribute
 		a.
 Values that can be assigned to it